Verifiable Economic Losses of Personal Injury and Wrongful Death Claims

 - Funeral and burial expenses – costs associated with a wrongful death claim.

-If you or someone you know has been injured in a motor vehicle accident, it’s important to speak with an experienced personal injury attorney — someone who understands the future ramifications of your injuries and how they may affect your life going forward — before the statute of limitations runs.
+If you or someone you know has been injured in a motor vehicle accident, it’s important to speak with an experienced personal injury attorney in Indianapolis, IN — someone who understands the future ramifications of your injuries and how they may affect your life going forward — before the statute of limitations runs.
 The law firm of Ward & Ward has over 80 years of combined experience in personal injury law.
 Call Charlie Ward today at 317-639-9501 for a free evaluation of your claim.
-Ward & Ward receives no legal fees or expenses unless we collect damages on your behalf.
+Ward & Ward Law Firm receives no legal fees or expenses unless we collect damages on your behalf.
 Our attorneys are available to speak with you.